maheshj01/searchfield/README.md

 - search 🔍 and select from a list of suggestions
 - validate the input with custom validation logic.
 - Dynamic height of each suggestion item.
-- show suggestions of custom type (not just String)
+- show suggestions as a custom widget
+- Map a custom value to the suggestion list item.
 - lazy load the suggestions from Network with custom Loading widget
 - show dynamic suggestions above or below the input field
 - define max number of items visible in the viewport 📱